gabrieleteotino/bluish-capsule/content/project/datingapp/_index.md

 author: Gabriele Teotino
 tags: ["c#", "webapi", "netcore", "angular", "udemy"]
 categories: ["dev"]
-draft: true
+draft: false
 ---

-DatingApp is a SPA dating application written in Angular with a webapi backend in made C# with .net core 1.2.
+DatingApp is a SPA dating application written in Angular 5 with a webapi backend made in C# using .net core 2.1.

-The app is my opinionanted version of this [Udemy course](https://www.udemy.com/build-an-app-with-aspnet-core-and-angular-from-scratch/)
+The application is my opinionated version of this [Udemy course](https://www.udemy.com/build-an-app-with-aspnet-core-and-angular-from-scratch/)

+The course used a previous version of .net core I fixed everything to use 2.1.0-rc1-final.